Contra dance: Formations

 Contra dances are arranged in long lines of couples.
 A pair of lines is called a set.
 Sets are generally arranged so they run the length of the hall, with the top of the set being the end closest to the band and caller, and the bottom of the set being the end farthest from the caller.

 Couples consist of two people, traditionally one male and one female, though same-sex pairs are increasingly common.
-Traditionally the dancers are referred to as the lady and gent, though various other terms have been used: some dances have used men and women, rejecting ladies and gents as elitist; others have used gender-neutral role terms including bares and bands, jets and rubies, and larks and ravens or robins.
+Traditionally the dancers are referred to as the lady and gent, though various other terms have been used: some dances have used men and women, rejecting ladies and gents as elitist; others have used gender-neutral role terms such as bares and bands, jets and rubies or larks and robins.
 Couples interact primarily with an adjacent couple for each round of the dance.
 Each sub-group of two interacting couples is known to choreographers as a minor set and to dancers as a foursome or hands four.
 Couples in the same minor set are neighbors.
 Minor sets originate at the head of the set, starting with the topmost dancers as the ones (the active couple or actives); the other couple are twos (or inactives).
 The ones are said to be above their neighboring twos; twos are below.
 If there is an uneven number of couples dancing, the bottom-most couple will wait out the first time through the dance.

 There are four common ways of arranging couples in the minor sets: proper, improper, Becket, and triple formations.
 Traditionally, most dances were in the proper formation, with all the gents in one line and all the ladies in the other.
 Until the end of the nineteenth century, minor sets were most commonly triples.
 In the twentieth century, duple-minor dances became more common.
 Since the mid twentieth century, there has been a shift towards improper dances, in which gents and ladies alternate on each side of the set, being the most common formation.
 Triple dances have also lost popularity in modern contras, while Becket formation, in which dancers stand next to their partners, facing another couple, is a modern innovation.